10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 Day 10: Explore Miraflores, Departure from Lima

-Food tour or freely roam Lima
+Food tour in Lima

 On your final day, spend the remaining time exploring what you were unable to complete on Day 9.
 Alternatively, you can embark on a morning food tour to discover some of the best Traditional Peruvian food that Lima has to offer.

-We did our food tour with The Lima Gourmet Company and felt the experience was excellent!
+We did our food tour with The Lima Gourmet Company and the experience was excellent!
 It included 22+ tastings as well as several drinks over a period of 5 hours.
 You are driven from location to location and get to spend a good amount of time at each stop.
 The guide will also explain to you the history and culture of Lima as well as the story behind the dishes.

 During our tour, we were referred to as her Limeñas!
 At first, I thought it meant Lemons, which was weird, but it turns out Limeñas are the native locals of Lima!
 Makes way more sense now…